Xargs

 xargs (short for "extended arguments") is a command on Unix and most Unix-like operating systems used to build and execute commands from standard input.
 It converts input from standard input into arguments to a command.

 Some commands such as grep and awk can take input either as command-line arguments or from the standard input.
-However, others such as cp and echo can only take input as arguments, which is why xargs is necessary.
+However, others such as cp and echo can only take input in the form of arguments, which is why xargs is necessary.

 A port of an older version of GNU xargs is available for Microsoft Windows as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities.
 A ground-up rewrite named wargs is part of the open-source TextTools project.
 The xargs command has also been ported to the IBM i operating system.

 Examples

 One use case of the xargs command is to remove a list of files using the rm command.
 POSIX systems have an for the maximum total length of the command line, so the command may fail with an error message of "Argument list too long" (meaning that the exec system call's limit on the length of a command line was exceeded): rm /path/* or rm $(find /path -type f).
 (The latter invocation is incorrect, as it may expand globs in the output.)

 This can be rewritten using the xargs command to break the list of arguments into sublists small enough to be acceptable: